Sue's Photo Gallery

 Theatre Room thoughts...

-Some of the accumulated items were not serving any purpose in her current stage of life.
-They needed a new home with someone who'd appreciate them now.
+Some of the items were not serving any purpose in her current stage of life and needed a new home with someone else.

 Sue's Linen cupboard before decluttering in 2020